 By the 50s, streamliners were regularly clocking in at over 300 mph, but none were coming close to Cobb’s 394 mph mark.
 Enter Mickey Thompson.
 He brought his “Challenger 1” to the flats: a monster comprised of four fuel-injected Pontiac engines that got him over 360 mph in 1959.
 One year later, after a lot of tinkering under the hood, he and his team made it the second car to break the 400mph one-way mark, setting the record at a 406.6 mph clocking.

-But why settle for a bunch of car engines mashed together when you can experience the feeling of max power that you only get with a jet engine.
-Art Arfons explored this territory with his General Electric-powered turbo-jet engine build that ran in a series of cars under the name “Green Monster.”
+But why settle for a bunch of car engines mashed together when you can experience the feeling of maximum power that you only get with a jet engine?
+Art Arfons explored this possibility with his General Electric-powered turbo-jet engine build that ran in a series of cars under the name “Green Monster.”
 His brother Walt ran a car that went by the name “Wingfoot Express.”
-And, no surprise: it used a Westinghouse triple-jet-powered engine.
+And, no surprise, it used a Westinghouse triple-jet-powered engine.
 Then there was Craig Breedlove and his “Spirit of America,” a three-wheeler running with the engine from an F-86 jet fighter.
 These three would trade records for the next few years, with Breedlove crushing the 500 mph barrier in 1964.